 There are various options you can choose from to organize your favorite socks.
 Below are some that may help you decide on the one you want.

-In this method, you can use dividers and split the socks into darks, lights, dress socks, extra thick socks, and thin socks.
+In this method, you can divide the socks into darks, lights, dress socks, extra thick socks, and thin socks.
 Below are some dividers for drawers I found on Amazon(affiliate).